yelurusreejareddy/harmonic-barcode/README.md

-# harmonic-barcodes-3d-shape-classification
+# harmonic-barcode

-Research project at DePaul University implementing a matrix-based algorithm that computes harmonic persistence barcodes for 3D shape classification.
+Research project at DePaul University on tracking the persistence of harmonic chains through barcodes and stability analysis.
 September 2025 - Present.

 ## Research Problem

-Standard topological data analysis captures when a shape feature (loop, void, connected component) is born and when it dies - but throws away the actual geometric representative that carried it.
-Harmonic chain barcodes preserve those representatives: they extract the actual cycle generators that span each persistent homology class, carrying richer geometric information than birth-death pairs alone.
+Standard persistence barcodes capture when topological features are born and die but discard the actual geometric representatives that carried them.
+Harmonic chain barcodes preserve those representatives - extracting the cycle generators that span each persistent homology class and carrying richer geometric information than birth-death pairs alone.

-The goal is to use these richer descriptors to classify 3D shapes that standard persistence barcodes struggle to distinguish.
+This project investigates how these harmonic chain representatives behave, persist, and remain stable across different inputs.

-## Approach
+## Algorithm

-The algorithm operates on boundary matrices derived from a simplicial complex built over the 3D shape:
+- Builds boundary matrices from a simplicial complex over the input data
 - Applies Gram-Schmidt orthogonalization to extract harmonic chain representatives
-- Applies real-arithmetic corrections to handle numerical precision
+- Applies real-arithmetic corrections for numerical precision
 - Extracts generator cycles from the orthogonalized basis
+- Converts barcodes to persistence images
-- Feeds the resulting feature vectors into SVM classifiers
+- Feeds persistence image features into SVM classifiers

-## Shapes
+## Experiments

-Sphere, torus, cube, cylinder, cone, Mobius strip
+**Shape Experiments**
+Testing the harmonic barcode pipeline on standard geometric shapes to evaluate how well the extracted features distinguish different topologies.

+**Random Point Cloud Experiments**
+Generating random point clouds and testing whether harmonic barcode features can identify structural patterns across many randomly generated inputs.

 ## Stack